yuxiaoba/my-wowchemy-site/content/publication/deeppower23/index.md

 # Summary.
 An optional shortened abstract.
 summary: This paper proposes DeepPower, a deep reinforcement learning (DRL) based power management solution for LC applications.
 DeepPower comprises two key components, a DRL agent for monitoring the system load changes and a thread controller for CPU frequency adjustment.

-tags: [Power, Deep Reinforcement Learning]
+tags: [Power, Deep Reinforcement Learning, Performance Optimization]

 # Display this page in the Featured widget?
 featured: false